Pascal-Kueng/dyadMLM/dev/roadmap.md

 - [ ] A public fitted-`glmmTMB` covariance back-transformation, backed by an
   engine-independent mathematical core, converts the exchangeable shared/`.i_diff_*` residual representation to an interpretable member-level covariance matrix, with scalar summaries and focused tests.
+Its block discovery is first validated independently through internal engine adapters.
 - [ ] Documentation shows a correct `glmmTMB`/DHARMa workflow for
   `dispformula = ~ 0`, role-specific checks, and clear limitations concerning autocorrelation and multicollinearity.